c-higashi/appium_tests/README.md

 Start up Android Studio and do the following:
 1. On the menu go to Tool => Device Manager.
 2. Select the Android model that you'd like to run the tests against.
 Android emulator will appear on the right side of Android Studio.
-3. Manually install the USJ app from PlayStore on the emulator
+3. Manually install the USJ app from PlayStore on the emulator.

 # Test Execution
 1. On terminal execute one of the following commands to start Appium: